kevin-pek/bitnet.c/README.md

 # WIP: BitNet – a 0 dependency BitNet implementation in C

-This is my attempt to implement neural network training and inference using the BitLinear layer from the [BitNet](https://arxiv.org/abs/2310.11453) paper from scratch.
+This is my attempt to implement neural network training and inference with the BitLinear layer from the [BitNet](https://arxiv.org/abs/2310.11453) paper from scratch.
 The long term goal is to work towards an implementation of the LLaMA architecture.
 This repo also implements inference for a BPE tokenizer trained with the [tiktoken](https://github.com/openai/tiktoken) library.

 To keep things concise, the source files for layers, data structures and other utilities are implemented as single header libraries.

-## Prerequisites

-You should only need to have a C compiler installed.

 ## Usage